sneikki/tidgrid/README.md

 Run `npm run compile` to generate the CSS files.
 Note that the resulting files are provided as-is, having comments in place and no minimizing.
-To strip comments and minimize the result, run `npm run compile:minimized`.
+To strip comments and minimize the result, run `make compile-minimized`.

-To compile automatically after changes to source files, run `npm run watch`.
-Run `npm run repl:scss` to run an interactive SassScript REPL session.

 ## Checking code style

 There is a linter configured for this project.
-To use it, run `npm run lint:scss`.
-To fix style issues that may be automatically fixed, run `npm run fix:scss`.
+To use it, run `make lint-scss`.
+To fix style issues that may be automatically fixed, run `make fix-scss`.